 Country Ridge Home For Sale: 2620 Appaloosa Way, Richland, WA 99352 | MLS# 257028 | $565,000.

 Upon walking through the front door of this 1,936 square foot, 4 bedroom, 3 bath rambler on a 0.58-acre lot, you`ll be pleasantly surprised to see everything you wished for already done for you.
 No upgrade spared, no detail overlooked in this "One of a Kind", "Pride of Ownership" home!
 Only home available in the much sought-after Country Ridge Estates, this property includes a completely finished shop as well as great schools and neighborhood.
 Don't miss the murphy bed in the dining room.
 The large private backyard has a wonderful entertaining covered patio and for the fruit lovers a nectarine and cherry tree.
 Hike Badger from your front door.
 Home and back in just over an hour!
 Close to shopping, restaurants, and freeways, this home is close to most amenities and working commutes desired.
 Upgrades include: Complete kitchen remodel, newer heat-pump and furnace, paint, hardwood floors, tile, carpet, windows and siding, sliding doors, front door, shop, and concrete drive, water softener, whole house filter, appliances, and exterior landscaping.
-Call or text Colleen for more information and showings, 509.438.9344 THIS HOME IS UNDER CONTRACT BUT ACCEPTING BACKUP OFFERS.
+Call or text Colleen for more information and showings, 509.438.9344 THIS HOME IS NOW CLOSED.

 Virtual Tours Best Viewed Full Screen: